Writing and editing Plain language

 When writing:

-- break up large blocks of text with subheadings
+- break up large blocks of text with plain-language subheadings

 Write simply

-Do not use jargon and language that journalists or commentators will need to “translate” into simpler English.
+Do not use jargon or language that journalists or commentators will need to simplify for readers, as this could result in the content being misunderstood.

 Use consistent language